kshen3778/seqenv/README.md

 * All code written by [Lucas Sinclair](http://envonautics.com/#lucas).
 * Publication at: https://peerj.com/preprints/2317/

+### Dependencies
+* You need to have a copy of the NCBI nucleotide data base (called `nt`) installed locally as well as the `blastn` executable in your `$PATH`.
+So that BLAST finds the NT database, you can edit your `~/.ncbirc` file.
+The `blastn` executable should be in your `$PATH`.
+* You need to have `graphviz` installed and the C libraries should be accessible.
+This is usually resolved by typing `apt-get install libgraphviz-dev`.
+The `dot` executable should be in your `$PATH`.
+* The project also depends on some other python modules such as `biopython` and `pandas`.
+Happily, these will be installed automatically when calling the `pip` command below.

 ### Installing
 To install `seqenv` onto your machine, use the python package manager: